idsia-robotics/nanorobotics/index.md

 </div>

-## A Deep Learning-Based Face Mask Detector for Autonomous Nano-Drones
+## A Deep Learning-based Face Mask Detector for Autonomous Nano-drones

 E. AlNuaimi, E. Cereda, R. Psiakis, S. Sugumar, A. Giusti, and D. Palossi<br/>
 _in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 36, no. 11, pp. 12903-12904, 2022_